semaphoreci/docs/docs/use-cases/fail-fast-stop-running-tests-on-the-first-failure.md

+# Fail-Fast: Stop running tests on the first failure

 On Semaphore, a fail-fast strategy means that you get instant feedback when a job fails.
 All the running jobs of a pipeline are stopped as soon as one of the jobs fails.
 You don't need to wait for all the other jobs to get feedback.